Postcodes in Australia: Major towns and cities

 Major towns and cities tend to have "0" as the last numeral or last two numerals, e.g. Rockhampton, Queensland has the postcode 4700 and Ballarat, Victoria has the postcode 3350.
 There are exceptions; the major town of Ipswich, Queensland has the postcode 4305, while Goodna, a relatively small suburb of Ipswich, is allocated 4300.

 Postcode squares

-Australia Post prefers envelopes sold in Australia to have four boxes in the bottom right corner of the front of the envelope.
-Entering the postcode in these boxes or squares, which Australia Post calls postcode squares, enables Australia Post to use optical character recognition software in its mail sorting machines to automatically and more quickly sort mail into postcodes, which also embeds routing information.
+Australia Post used to prefer envelopes sold in Australia to have four boxes in the bottom right corner of the front of the envelope.
+Entering the postcode in these boxes or squares, which Australia Post calls postcode squares, enabled Australia Post to use optical character recognition software in its mail sorting machines to automatically and more quickly sort mail into postcodes, which also embeds routing information.
 Postcode squares were introduced in June 1990.

-Australia Post says that postcode squares should not be used for machine-addressed mail, or mail going overseas.
+However, more recently Australia Post has recommended not using the postcode squares at all and writing the postcode on the address line.